Baby Wipe Recall:

-Consumer reports of rashes, irritation, infections, fever, gastro-intestinal issues, and respiratory issues, as of this time, have not been confirmed to be directly related to use of wipes.
-The company said it has received several reports of rashes, irritation and fever — but “these reports have not been confirmed to be related to the use of these products.”
+Consumer reports of rashes, irritation, infections, fever, gastrointestinal issues, and respiratory issues, as of this time, have not been confirmed to be directly related to using of wipes.
+The company said it has received several reports of rashes, irritation, and fever — but “these reports have not been confirmed to be related to the use of these products.”

 Nutek hasn’t yet pinpointed how the bacteria got into the supply.
 It has stopped shipping baby wipes made in that facility.